-Social Groups are offered when enough interest exists within similar age groups.
+Social groups are offered when enough interest exists within similar age ranges.
 Specific skills are taught and then practiced after goals are determined through parent assessment.
 The group participates in activities such as cooking, outings, drama, etc. During these activities goals are targeted and assessed.
 Funding for this service is private pay, schools districts or Family Assessment and Planning Teams (FAPT).

 Parent Support Group

-A parent support group is held monthly for parents to discuss and share experiences, ideas, guest specialists and speakers, and more.
+A monthly parent support group is for parents to discuss and share experiences, toss around ideas, listen to guest specialists and speakers, and more.
 There is no charge for support groups.
 Groups can be arranged to occur simultaneously with social groups.